rekkel/mobus2mqtt/README.md

 # mobus2mqtt
-# a Modbus read/write converter to MQTT broker Container for AARCH64 cisco IR1101
+A Modbus read/write converter to MQTT broker Container for AARCH64 cisco IR1101